datasciblog/datasciblog.github.io/_posts/2019-07-08-SL-02-model-selection-and-bias-variance-tradeoff.md

 In short, as the flexibility of a model increases, the variance increases, the bias decreases, and the MSE is always U-curved.

-***
-**Reference**
+# References

-James, G., Witten, Daniela. author, Hastie, Trevor. author, & Tibshirani, Robert. author.
-(2013).
-An Introduction to Statistical Learning with Applications in R (1st ed.
-2013.).
+  James, G., Witten, Daniela, author, Hastie, Trevor, author, & Tibshirani, Robert, author.
+(2015).
+An introduction to statistical learning : with applications in R.